coldshrine/study-notes/talks/tdd-where-did-it-all-go-wrong.md

 You should be feel free to remove tests if necessary.
 The tests we need to keep are the tests that express the behaviour, the API of your system.

 ### Acceptance test-driven development

+Customers should be available to write scenarios for tests.
+Getting the customer chain together for this is problematic.